Support Our Mission

 The land trust will:

-The application window closes Nov.
-30, 2025, at midnight.
+The 2026 application window has closed.
 We will let applicants know whether they were selected by mid to late December.

 January 2024 - December 2025